 Best Graphics Settings Guide

-Adjusting In-Game Settings for Performance and Visual Quality
+In-Game Settings Adjustment for Performance and Visual Quality

 Display Settings

-2. Display Mode: Choose between Fullscreen, Windowed, or Borderless Windowed modes.
-Fullscreen generally offers the best performance.
+Display Mode: Go for Fullscreen, Windowed, or Borderless Windowed.
+The Fullscreen mode is the one that usually provides the best performance.

 Graphics Quality Settings

-1. Texture Quality: Determines the resolution and detail level of textures.
-Set to High or Highest for optimal visual fidelity if your GPU can handle it.
+Texture Quality: This is the feature that determines the resolution and detail level of textures.
+If your GPU is powerful enough, set it to High or Highest for the best visual quality.

-5. Shadow Quality: Adjusts the resolution and detail level of shadows.
-High or Highest provides more defined shadows but requires more GPU resources.
+Shadow Quality: You are given the option of changing the resolution and detail level of shadows.
+One can go for the High or Highest settings to get more distinct shadows, but that will naturally require more GPU resources.

-8. Resolution Scaling: Allows for rendering at a lower resolution than the display resolution for improved performance while maintaining visual quality.
+Resolution Scaling: Render at a lower resolution than the display one to improve performance without losing the visual quality.

 Advanced Settings and Tweaks